An energy-stable parametric finite element method for the Willmore flow in three dimensions: Numerical results

 \end{enumerate}

 And finally, we can investigate the morphological evolution of closed surfaces.
 For closed surfaces with genus $0$, we find that the surfaces tend to evolve towards spherical configurations.
-For the evolution of torus (genus 1), we found that they converge to the Clifford torus.
-The morphological evolutions of ellipsoid and torus are given in Fig. \ref{fig: evolution1} and Fig. \ref{fig: evolution2}.
+For the evolution of torus (genus 1), we found that it converge to the Clifford torus.
+The morphological evolutions of ellipsoid and torus are given in Fig. \ref{fig: evolution1} and Fig. \ref{fig: evolution2}. { To further assess the effectiveness and robustness of the proposed method, we perform numerical experiments on a rounded cuboid and a perturbed torus, as shown in Figs. \ref{fig: evolution3} and \ref{fig: evolution4}, respectively.
+These examples show that the method can successfully handle evolutions with substantial geometric deformation while maintaining reliable numerical behavior, a larger initial penalty parameter is adopted.
+In our implementations for Figs. \ref{fig: evolution3} and \ref{fig: evolution4}, we set $\alpha^0 = 10^6$. }